Synonym(s)

 DefinitionThis section has been translated automatically.

-Independent, photosensitive (photosensitivity is expected in about 80% of patients - Black et al. 2002) subgroup of cutaneous lupus erythematosus with relapsing activity and occurrence of disseminated, red, mostly blurred, homogeneously disc-shaped, but also anular, saturated red plaques, which occur preferentially in light-exposed skin areas.
+Independent, photosensitive (photosensitivity is to be expected in about 80% of patients - Black et al. 2002) subgroup of cutaneous lupus erythematosus with relapsing activity and occurrence of disseminated, red, mostly blurred, homogeneously disc-shaped, but also anular, saturated red plaques, which preferentially occur in light-exposed skin areas.

-The light-relatedness results from the "macro-pattern", which more often (not always) leaves out non-UV-exposed skin areas (note: there is not always a temporal relationship between the appearance of the skin changes and the previous UV exposure, which may have occurred months before).
+The light-relatedness results from the "macro-pattern", which usually (not always) omits non-UV-exposed skin areas (note: there is not always a temporal relationship between the appearance of the skin changes and the previous UV exposure; this may have taken place months before!)

-There is a higher risk of systemic involvement than in the chronic discoid variant(lupus erythematosus chronicus discoides).
+There is a higher risk of systemic involvement than with the chronic discoid variant(lupus erythematosus chronicus discoides).

-In elderly patients, SCLE may be associated with malignancies (paraneoplastic subacute cutaneous lupus erythematosus), with non-Hodgkin's lymphoma and carcinoma of the solid organs most commonly observed (Lazar AL 2022).
+In older patients, SCLE can be associated with malignancies (paraneoplastic subacute cutaneous lupus erythematosus), with non-Hodgkin's lymphomas and carcinomas of the solid organs being observed most frequently (Lazar AL 2022).

 You might also be interested in